 - Pick a kitten with a shiny, healthy looking coat.
 Don’t worry if your new kitten’s coat has striped markings (called “ghost stripes” by some breeders) that look somewhat like a tabby cat.
 This is common in kittens and usually resolves in adulthood.

 - Pick an active kitten who is playful and curious and engaged with you, his litter mates and his environment.

-Be sure to handle the kitten you are considering and make sure he is comfortable and does not shy away from you in general or from making eye contact with you (if he does shy away, this can mean he wasn’t handled enough by the breeder early on and may never get fully used to human company as an adult).
+Be sure to handle the kitten you are considering and make sure he is comfortable and does not shy away from you in general or from making eye contact with you.
+If he does shy away, this can mean he wasn’t handled enough by the breeder early on and may never get fully used to human company as an adult.

 - Be sure your Russian Blue kitten is at least 13 weeks old before taking her home.

 - Check to be sure your Russian Blue kitten has completed her last series of vaccinations at least 7 full days prior to you taking her home.
-This waiting period is essential to be sure she is fully

-- Obtain the vaccination certificate from the breeder (check to be sure your kitten has been vaccinated for feline enteritis, “cat flu,” feline leukemia virus (optional), chlamydia (optional)).
+- Obtain the vaccination certificate from the breeder.
+Check to be sure your kitten has been vaccinated for feline enteritis, “cat flu,” feline leukemia virus (optional), chlamydia (optional).